-Certain other activities are controlled and managed centrally from Corporate within the consolidated group such as acquisitions and disposals, intangible asset and goodwill accounting, impairment testing, financing and treasury, legal, stock based compensation and certain elements of income taxes.
+Certain other activities are controlled and managed centrally from Corporate within the consolidated group such as acquisitions and disposals, intangible asset and goodwill accounting and impairment testing, financing and treasury, legal and certain elements of income taxes.

-In determining our audit scope we first focused on individual reporting components and determined the type of work that needed to be performed at the reporting components by us, as the Irish group engagement team, PwC US as the US component team, or other component auditors within the PwC network and other non-network firms.
+In determining our audit scope we first focused on individual reporting components and determined the type of work that needed to be performed at the reporting components by us, as the Irish group engagement team, PwC US as the US component team, or other component auditors within other PwC network firms and other non PwC firms.
 Where the work was performed by PwC US and other component auditors, we determined the level of involvement we needed to have in the audit work of those reporting components to be able to conclude whether sufficient appropriate audit evidence had been obtained as a basis for our opinion on the financial statements as a whole.

-Taken together the four full scope audits of the group's largest reporting components, specified procedures performed at three components, and the audit work that was performed for group functions accounted for 80% of group net revenues and 87% of total assets.
+Overall, through the thirty two full scope audits of the group's reporting components selected based on our risk assessment and their financial significance to the Group, specified procedures performed at nine components and work performed on central activities, we obtained coverage of circa 68% of group net revenues, circa 85% of total assets and circa 82% of total liabilities.
 We allocated materiality levels and issued instructions to each component auditor.
-In addition to the audit report from each of the component auditors, we received detailed memoranda of examinations on work performed and relevant findings which supplemented our understanding of the component, its results and the audit findings.
-We also held discussions with component teams on the work performed and the detailed memoranda of examinations issued.
+In addition to the audit report from each of the component auditors, we received detailed memoranda of examinations on work performed and relevant findings which supplemented our understanding of the component, its results and the audit findings and we participated in certain local audit closing meetings.
 This, together with additional procedures performed at the group level, gave us evidence we needed for our opinion on the financial statements as a whole.